-Note: These instructions are for connecting your Sengled hub and bulbs to your Echo device.
-These instructions will only work if you set the Sengled hub and bulbs up in the Sengled app first.
+Note: These instructions are for connecting your Sengled Smart Hub and Sengled Smart LED bulbs to your Echo device.
+These instructions will only work if you set the Sengled hub and bulbs up in the Sengled Home app.

-Note: The images correspond to how the setup looks on Android devices.
-The iPhone version looks different.
+Note: The images correspond to how the setup looks on an iOS device.
+The Android version may look slightly different.
 The Alexa app may look different when you are setting up the Sengled Home Skill due to updates to the Alexa app.
 The essence of the instructions will, however, still be relevant.

 The Sengled Home app is the app you set your hub and bulbs up on with your phone.